 Reading Resources Offered on the Web

-Available on the Worldwide Web is a plethora of free resources where you can learn how to improve your reading skills.
+Available on the Worldwide Web is a plethora of free resources which you can use to improve your reading skills.
 Some of the better resources are offered here and are geared to some of the more common reasons for improving reading skills in college.

 Reading comprehension is the ability to understand what you have read.
 In order to understand what you are reading, you must be able to know the vocabulary used, how the text is structured, and even the author's purpose behind the text.
 The following web pages provide a good definition of reading comprehension and the important reading processes which come together to help you comprehend.
 A common strategy to improve reading comprehension in a variety of non-fiction texts is offered by the University of Lynchburg.

 The following link provides strategies on how to read science texts.
 If you have to write a paper for a science course, or if you have to read any kind of academic paper for a research project, preview these web pages from Cuesta College to help you get started.

 Reading and Proofreading

 When you write a paper, you should always be concerned with proofreading and editing your work.
 Too often students turn in drafts that clearly are not ready to turn in; put your best foot forward in all your work and proofread!
 This site, created by Lynchburg College, provides a process of editing that will help you be more analytical in your editing.

 Reading on the Worldwide Web